 Of course, the best thing anyone can do for a child is limit the violence around him, especially in the home.
 Children need a refuge from the rest of the world, a place where they can feel safe.
 The alternative is unacceptable: Fear will lead to stress, and stress will lead to emotional upheaval and physical illness.
 Eventually, children exposed to violence may become violent themselves, potentially creating a new generation of young witnesses.
 It's a cycle that has to be stopped -- for the sake of this generation and the next.

 Finkelhor, David, et al. Children's Exposure to Violence: A Comprehensive National Survey.
 US Department of Justice, Office of Justice Programs.
-October 2009.
+O.

 U.S. Department of Veterans Affairs.
 National Center for PTSD.
 Community violence.
-July 2005.
+J

 Zinsmeister, Karl.
 Growing up Scared.
 Atlantic Monthly.
 June 1990.